STAMP-project/pitmp-maven-plugin/README.md

 ==================

-PIT takes a test suite, a set of classes to be mutated and a set of mutation operators
+PIT takes a test suite, a set of classes to be mutated and a set of mutation operators and computes a line coverage and a mutation coverage:
 ![PIT inputs and outputs](docs/pit_inputs_outputs.png)

 But PIT mutates only the classes defined in the same module (MavenProject) than the